heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 waypointList.itemTextColor = UIColor(red: 1.0, green: 0.77, blue: 0.11, alpha: 1.0)
 ```

-By accessing the `waypointList` properties we can easily make adjustments to this HERE Mobile SDK UI Kit component and customize its look and feel on-the-fly.
+By accessing the `waypointList` properties we can easily make adjustments to this HERE Mobile SDK UI Kit (MSDKUI) component and customize its look and feel on-the-fly.
 In this case, we change the default white-on-black text to appear colored.

 <center><p>
   <img src="./Images/HelloMSDKUI.png" width="250"/>